sanchezjustin571/I.T.-Portfolio/README.md

 ## Objective
 Using Microsoft Azure we are going to create a Virtual Machines (VM's), Virtual Network (VNet), and a Domain Controller (DC).
-We will connect these all together on our virtual network.